 I stared at him.
 He was looking at me hopefully, waiting for me to accept his compliment.

 'So, by that logic, it's okay to be horrible to ugly people, is it?'
 I asked.

 'That's not what I meant,' he protested.

 'It's what you said,' I told him.
 I stared into his face with what I hoped was a concerned look.
 'If that's what you think, then you can't complain when I tell you that's a really bad case of acne you've got, ginge!'

 James laughed.
 'That's me told,' he admitted.
 'You're right, sorry.
 I shouldn't be horrible to anyone, unless they deserve it.
 And you didn't.
 Will you ever forgive me?'

 His eyes were bright and hopeful.
-A middle-aged woman sitting diagonally opposite me, and who had been shamelessly listening in to our conversation, caught my eye and nodded.
+A middle-aged woman sitting diagonally opposite me had been shamelessly listening in to our conversation; she caught my eye and nodded.